I originally posted this in May 2011, and thought I’d re-post it as a “summer re-run.”

 Take off your glasses!

-In a recent conversation with someone, they said something along the lines of this to me: “it is nice that you are not so opinionated anymore, and that some of your views have changed.” – I understood what they were getting at (and I appreciated their comment), but…I am actually just as opinionated as ever, and very few of my views have changed!
+In a recent conversation with someone, they said something along the lines of this to me: “it is nice that you are not so opinionated anymore, and that some of your views have changed.” – I understood what they were getting at (and I appreciated their comment), but…I am actually just as opinionated as ever, and few of my views have changed!

-What has changed (slowly over the last few years) is my ability to put myself in another’s shoes…to step back and see where other people are coming from…and thus treat them with a little more respect as a result.
-This can be a very hard thing to do!
+What has changed (slowly over the last few years) is my ability to put myself in another’s shoes…to step back and see where other people are coming from…and thus treat them with more respect as a result.
+This can be a hard thing to do!
 It took me awhile to reach this point – and I am indeed still growing in this area.
-I still have very precise views, but I’ve come to realize that life is complicated and things are not always as cut and dry as we tend to think, and a little charity and grace can go a long way.
+I still have precise views, but I’ve come to realize that life is complicated and things are not always as cut and dry as we tend to think, and a little charity and grace can go a long way.
 This quote might explain:

 Arrogance doesn’t come from having convictions about the truth; it comes from having the wrong convictions about how to treat people who don’t share it with you.
 Humility doesn’t come from not having any convictions; it comes from having the right convictions about the importance of gentleness and respect [see 1 Pet.
 3:15-16]. – J. Budziszewski